-- Source and consequence of the risk - Executive/corporate director owner and lead committee - The original, current and target risk rating - Controls that are in place - New and developing controls - Owner of the new/developing controls and target date
+- Source and consequence of the risk - Risk owner

+- The original, current and target risk rating - Controls that are in place - New and developing controls with actions as required - Owner of the new/developing controls and target date

-Escalation of risks for consideration by Trust Executive Group shall be via the Chair of the Risk Management Board and the Director of Corporate Affairs.
+Escalation of risks for consideration by Trust Executive Group and subsequent feedback shall be via the chair of the Risk Management Board.

-The Risk Management Board shall review and approve the Corporate Risk Register on a monthly basis.
+The Risk Management Board shall review and approve the Trust Risk Register (TRR15+) on a monthly basis.
 Where changes to risks are made, this shall be reflected in the assurance framework where appropriate and reported to the Trust Executive Group and Board committees as appropriate.